lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

-#### `void vodka::utilities::output::var_warning(std::string namevar, std::string typevar, std::string namecell, std::string line)`
+#### `void vodka::utilities::output::var_warning(std::std::string namevar, std::string typevar, std::std::string namecell, std::string line)`

 This is the function used to print unesed variables warning.

 **Arguments:**
-- `std::string namevar` : the name of the variable
+- `std::std::string namevar` : the name of the variable
 - `std::string typevar` : the datatype of the variable
-- `std::string namecell` : the name of the cell where of the variable is declared
+- `std::std::string namecell` : the name of the cell where of the variable is declared
 - `std::string line` : the line number where the variable is declared
 - `bool var_warning_enabled` : if the user enabled warnings about unused variables.
 - `std::string verbose` : could be `a` for all, `r` for reduced or `e` for error only.
 This is mainly for deciding how line break should be inserted in the terminal.